-As of March 31, 2007, approximately 15% of the Company's hourly employees in the U.S. and abroad were represented by labor unions.
-One of the collective bargaining agreements covering approximately 82 employees (6.5% of the Company's hourly employees) expires in January 2008.
+As of March 29, 2008, approximately 13% of the Company's hourly employees in the U.S. and abroad were represented by labor unions.

 The Company enters into government contracts and subcontracts that are subject to audit by the government.
 In the opinion of the Company's management, the results of such audits, if any, are not expected to have a material impact on the financial condition or results of operations of the Company.